A dad set a spectacular example of how to be a supportive parent last year when he handled his daughter coming out to him in the most dadlike manner.

 Coming out to one's friends and family is a daunting prospect for many even today despite our society making significant progress in acknowledging and rectifying its homophobic attitude.
 This is particularly true for LGBTQ+ youth with intolerant, anti-gay parents as they face the threat of often violent and humiliating persecution from their family and even expulsion from home.
 Hopefully, with some more time and awareness, such fears will completely become a thing of the past as more and more parents normalize loving and accepting their children without any ifs, ands, or buts.

-One such father set a spectacular example of how to be a supportive parent last year when he handled his daughter coming out to him in the most dadlike manner.
+One such father set a spectacular example of how to be a supportive parent when he handled his daughter coming out to him in the most dadlike manner.
 He did have one condition though: Don't date a jerk.
-The anonymous dad's wholesome conversation with his daughter went viral after he posted screenshots of their chat on Imgur.
+The anonymous dad's wholesome conversation with his daughter was applauded on the internet after he posted screenshots of their chat on Imgur.
 The conversation began with him texting his daughter to enquire whether she had joined the Girl Scouts Of America.
 Seemingly perplexed by his out-of-the-blue query, she texted back to ask what he'd heard from her mother.
 Here's how that played out:

 Quickly realizing her dad had associated her with the wrong GSA, the daughter cleared up the confusion once and for all by coming out to him.
 While she may have braced herself for an emotional response from her father, his reply made it clear that he cared more about getting cookies than whom she chose to love.
 He also reminded her of an important rule.
 "Gay or straight, the same rules apply to whomever you bring home," he texted her.
 "You're not allowed to date a jerk."
 With that, he got right back to the important matter: cookies.